-We use exclusively handwoven natural fibers, such as raw silk, cashmere, wool, linen, cotton, bamboo, hemp, and nettle; most of them handwoven in traditional looms.
+We use exclusively natural fibers, such as raw silk, cashmere, wool, linen, cotton, bamboo, hemp, and nettle; most of them handwoven in traditional looms.

-Fabrics are hand dyed by Hari Dai and Gautam Mandal in the Kathmandu Valley, Nepal.
+Fabrics are hand dyed by Hari Dai and Mandal brothers, Gautam and Ravi, in the Kathmandu Valley.

 We respect and value craftsmanship and promote conscious consumption.